loisdesire/Cybersecurity-Labs/PicoSecure_Threat_Detection/Documentation.md

-# PicoSecure Threat Simulation & Detection Lab
+# PicoSecure Threat Simulation and Detection Lab

 This repository documents my hands-on experience acting as a Detection Engineer during an iterative threat simulation exercise against an adversary named "Sphinx".